redhat-performance/baremetal-deploy/README.md

 ## Introduction

+For contributions to the ansible-ipi-install roles please visit the [ansible-collection-redhatci-ocp](https://github.com/redhatci/ansible-collection-redhatci-ocp) repository.

+## Installation artifacts

 This Ansible playbook and set of Ansible roles are aimed at providing a cluster of Red Hat OpenShift 4 (`IPI`) in the Red Hat shared labs with as little user input and intervention as possible.

+- [Performance](features/performance/).
+Performance-related features like Hugepages, real-time kernel, CPU Manager and Topology Manager.
+- [Bonding](features/bonding/).
+A helper script to create bonding devices with ignition and/or NMstate.
+- [DPDK](features/dpdk/).
+Example workload that uses DPDK libraries for packet processing.
+- [Kubernetes NMstate](features/kubernetes-nmstate/).
+Node-networking configuration driven by Kubernetes and executed by NMstate.
+- [Kubernetes NMstate day1](features/kubernetes-nmstate/day1/).
+Node-networking configuration driven by Kubernetes and executed by NMstate during the deployment of a cluster, by adding settings to install-config.yaml
+- [PTP](features/ptp).
+This operator manages cluster-wide Precision Time Protocol (PTP) configuration.
+- [SCTP](features/sctp).
+These assets enable Stream Control Transmission Protocol (SCTP) in the RHCOS worker nodes.
+- [SR-IOV](features/sriov).
+The SR-IOV Network Operator creates and manages the components of the SR-IOV stack.
+- [CNV](features/cnv).
+Container Native Virtualization is an add-on to OpenShift Container Platform that allows you to run and manage virtual machine workloads alongside container workloads.

 ## Prerequisites
 The playbook is intended to be run from outside the cluster of machines you wish to deploy on, from a host we will refer to as `jumphost` for the purposes of this discussion.
 It could even be a user's laptop or some Virtual Machine.
 The host from which the the playbook is run from (`jumphost`) must satisfy the following requirements

 * Ansible >= 2.9
 * Python 3.6+
 * Fedora/CentOS/RHEL (preferably Fedora 30+)
 * Passwordless sudo for user running the playbook on the ansible control node (host where the playbooks are being run from), since certain package installs are done
+* Install ansible collection `ansible-galaxy collection install -r requirements.yml` on your local machine

 Passwordless sudo can be setup as below:
 ```